apocop/apocop.githup.io/_drafts/2020-01-08-lets-make-a-tokenizer-part-4.md

 token.

-> Rather than a while loop, a for loop is probably a more intuitive, but this avoids having to use a break statement to force the loop to end to avoid the token to
+> Rather than a while loop, a for loop is probably a more intuitive, but this avoids having to use a break statement to stop moving on to the next rule.

 Now when a token passes rule.
 We check to see if the rule being checked was the last rule.
 If it isn't, the `rule_index` is augmented by 1 and the check